-Put a donor advised fund to good use by recommending gifts to St. Jude.
+Put a donor advised fund to good use by recommending grants to St. Jude.

 The gift from a foundation can provide vital support for the lifesaving work of St. Jude.

-An IRA administrator can use our sample letter to help make a charitable rollover gift to St. Jude.
+Our sample letter can be used to help make a charitable rollover gift to St. Jude.

 Charitable remainder trusts allow for assets to be irrevocably transfered, and your client and his or her beneficiaries will receive payments from the trust for life, or another time period of their choice.
 The remainder of the trust then goes to St. Jude.

 Most people do not use all of their retirement assets during their lifetime, and those unused assets can be used to make a gift to St. Jude.